sabeydeedaya/docs/src/pages/deep-linked-ads/google-ads-overview.md

 In order to track these events, please refer to this document for further [information](/pages/apps/v2event/#v2-event).

-## Universal App Campaigns Limitations

-- Product Listing Ads (PLA) : Sending data back to AdWords from a PLA ad type, is currently unsupported by Google
-- Deep Linking through Install : Deferred deep linking is currently not possible through Universal App Campaigns

-### Click Limitations with UACs

-When running Universal App Campaigns, you must also note that Branch links are not accepted into AdWords UI.
-We will still be able to report on clicks, but in aggregate.
-We rely on Google's reporting API to surface clicks in the dashboard.
-This means that individual clicks on Universal App Campaigns will not appear in liveview, webhooks, or exports.
-However, non UACs like regular Search campaigns will accept clicks.
-This also means that you cannot select 'unique' on the ads analytics page.

-Reporting on these clicks will done every 3 hours.
-We will only report on clicks from an AdWords campaign that has led to a mobile app install or app engagement

 ## Other Campaigns

 The above guide covered what was necessary to track Universal App Campaigns.
 If you are looking to track non app-install campaigns, click through below.